stephaneVercouillieBMID/slate/source/index.html.md

 > _“For signature and encryption, does BMID accept either RP self-signed certificates or certificates signed by an internal PKI (in which case we need to provide also our internal CA certificate)?”
  The RP (the partner) provides his public key used for encryption and the other one used for signature of OIDC JWT (= JSON Web Tokens), using a JSON file called “JWKSet”._ (sample JWKSet for Itsme OpenID Provider)
 >
->- This JWKSet is accessible, using a secured HTTPS URL.
+- This JWKSet is accessible, using a secured HTTPS URL.
-(sample HTTPS URL for OpenID Provider = https://merchant.itsme.be/oidc/jwkSet)
+(sample HTTPS URL for OpenID Provider https://merchant.itsme.be/oidc/jwkSet)

+- This HTTPS URL must be communicated to us, during the partner on-boarding.<br>
+- This HTTPS URL must be protected using a valid certificates chain starting from a Root CA trusted by our backend.
  >
->- This HTTPS URL must be communicated to us, during the partner on-boarding.<br>
->- This HTTPS URL must be protected using a valid certificates chain starting from a Root CA trusted by our backend.
- >
->During on-boarding, we can check that we have all the required certificates to establish the trust.<br>
+During on-boarding, we can check that we have all the required certificates to establish the trust.<br>
 So, on the HTTPS protocol level, the connections must be secured using trusted Root CA (not self-signed).
 In contrary, the key pairs used for signing and/or encrypting the OIDC JWT tokens can be self-signed.